dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-signaling-if-actions-speak-louder.md

 destination that would otherwise be impossibly remote.
 This is another phenomena where one must find the right balance.
 It's also frustrating when group motivation to resist change derided as "outlandish" results in the dismantling of any dissenter.
-Sometimes, it takes balls to stand up.
+Standing up for what you believe in isn't easy, but it's worth it.
 When you realize how much someone has to give up to do so, you should respect that person, in spite of whether you agree with what they stand for.
 It's very hard to be that person.

 Keeping business partnerships in mind when talking about signaling from a organizational perspective is more complicated.
 Agreements